-"Paid status" means the time that an employee is working, on leave with pay (except catastrophic leave), on furlough, or on a leave of absence pursuant to NAC 284.580.
+"Paid status" means the time that an employee is working, on leave with pay (except catastrophic leave), or on a leave of absence pursuant to NAC 284.580.
+(NAC 284.0742)

-"Part-time employee" means an employee whose work schedule is less than 100% full-time equivalency (FTE).
+"Part-time employee" means an employee whose work schedule is less than 100% fulltime equivalency (FTE) for an employee's pay class designation.
+(NAC 284.0746)

-"Pay progression date" means the date on which an employee completes one year of employment equivalent to full-time service following his appointment to his current grade, except as otherwise provided in NAC 284.182.
+"Pay progression date" means the date on which an employee completes one year of employment equivalent to full-time service following the appointment to his or her current grade, except as otherwise provided in NAC 284.182.
+(NAC 284.075)

 "Permanent employee" is a classified employee who has successfully completed the probationary period for any class held during continuous classified service.
 The term does not include a person serving a new probationary period as required by subsection 8 of NAC 284.630 or subsection 2 of NAC 284.6018.
+(NAC 284.076)